afnankhan232/Final_CRM/notes.md

         - Only activate AccessPermission is accepted

-- Implement Trash
+- DONE Implement Trash
     - DONE Add BaseModel[is_deleted; deleted_at;]
         - DONE add [soft_delete; restore] method
     - DONE Inherit this BaseModel all Models
     - DONE Add querySet filter field to CustomManager
     - DONE add [objects; all_objects] to your models
-    - ONGOING Update your Deletion Form for all objects
+    - DONE Update your Deletion Form for all objects
     - DONE Implement [Delete; Restore;] to your Trash View List

 - Forget Password